automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Indosuchus.md

 # Indosuchus
-## Description: This "Indian crocodile" was actually a dinosaur.
+## This "Indian crocodile" was actually a dinosaur.